This project is a scam and stopped paying on Oct 06, 2019.

-This «RiskRank» metric is a general litmus test for the quality of the «Online Coins Limited» HYIP took in its entirety, defined by many specifications.
-Below is a detailed analysis and review of onlinecoins.biz and the results from 0 to 10 points.
+The «RiskRank» metric serves as a comprehensive indicator of the overall quality of the «Online Coins Limited», evaluated based on multiple criteria.
+Below is a detailed analysis of onlinecoins.biz, with a score ranging from 0 to 10 points.

 The website uses Sectigo Limited SSL encryption.
 All of the incoming and outdoing content is encrypted;